open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 The upper part of the figure is an overview of the model; the lower part is the specific network structure, in which the modules are marked with numbers in serial, which is convenient for users to correspond to the configuration files of the YOLOv5 official repository.
 The middle part is the detailed composition of each sub-module.

-If you want to use \*\*netron \*\* to visualize the details of the network structure diagram, you can directly open the ONNX file format exported by MMDeploy in netron.
+If you want to use **netron** to visualize the details of the network structure, just open the ONNX file format exported by MMDeploy in netron.

 #### 1.2.1 Backbone